Combined Anatomic Pathology Residency/PhD Graduate Program

 - Daily Necropsy Rounds: In the afternoon of each weekday, necropsy rounds are provided to the faculty and residents by either the resident on necropsy duty or fourth year veterinary students providing increased exposure to gross anatomic pathology lesions.

 The faculty believes that each anatomic pathology resident should have a teaching experience.
 It is difficult to appreciate the planning, efforts, and time required to be an effective teacher without doing it.
 Relatedly, if one does not understand a concept, it will become evident while trying to teach it.
 Anatomic pathology residents have the opportunity to teach in the Veterinary Systemic Pathology course within the veterinary medical curriculum.
 Anatomic pathology residents also have a teaching role during necropsy service via the instruction of fourth year veterinary students enrolled in the Diagnostics block.

-Applicants must hold a DVM degree or equivalent.
+Applicants must hold a DVM degree or equivalent from an AVMA accredited institution.
 U.S. citizens or permanent residency (green card status) is not required, but is preferred.
 Applications should include veterinary college transcripts, curriculum vitae, statement of professional goals, and names of three references.

 Please submit applications to:

 Anatomic Pathology Residency Coordinator

 Candidates with a DVM and who are US citizens may apply for a position integrated with and supported by the USDA Animal Diseases Research Unit.
 These positions are fully integrated with the program.
 Application should be made directly to VMP.
 Candidates eligible for and interested in a USDA position will be nominated for a position by the Department Chair.